 - It’s more than just behavior.
 The only thing worse than getting sick is not having access to life-saving medicine that could help you.
-Like an addiction, obesity is more than simply over-eating and can’t be fully treated only through a harsher exercise regimen or more restricted eating habits.
+Like a person with substance use disorderion, obesity is more than simply over-eating and can’t be fully treated only through a harsher exercise regimen or more restricted eating habits.
 Just as any quality addiction treatment program does more than detox the body from the addict’s drug of choice, quality treatment plans for obesity must recognize that it is more than just the sum of behaviors; internal regulators like hormone levels must be taken into account as well and addressed.

 - Management is key.
-Although an addict may cut out an addictive drug of choice, like opioid painkillers, their entire life they must manage an impulse to use and abuse drugs.
+Although a person with substance use disorder may cut out a person with substance use disorderive drug of choice, like opioid painkillers, their entire life they must manage an impulse to use and abuse drugs.
 Overweight people do not have the luxury of cutting out their problem substance, calories, but must carefully manage their interactions with it for the duration of their lives.
 Assigning so much importance to a substance you must confront every day in order to survive is a huge challenge that requires thoughtful management techniques and comprehensive support from everyone in one’s life if the weight is to be taken off and kept off.

-Obesity is a completely different health condition than addiction, yet they are often lumped into one category crudely described as moral afflictions.
+Obesity is a completely different health condition tha person with substance use disorderion, yet they are often lumped into one category crudely described as moral afflictions.
 While it is true that they share the burden of social stigma attached to one of society’s gravest sins, over-indulgence, the reality of how and why too much food or too many drugs are consumed is anything but decadent.
 If you know someone who struggles with obesity or drug addiction, be kind.
 Accepting people who want help for who they are without conditions is the first step toward building a community we can all enjoy together.